Symphony No. 13 (Shostakovich): Changed lines

-Scored for bass soloist, male chorus, and orchestra, the symphony could be argued to be a symphonic cantata or orchestral song cycle rather than a choral symphony.
-The music, while having a life and logic of its own, remains closely welded to the texts.
-The chorus, used consistently in unison, often creates the impression of a choral recitation, while the solo baritone's passages create a similar impression of "speech-song."
-However, Shostakovich provides a solid symphonic framework for the work - a strongly dramatic opening movement, a scherzo, two slow movements and a finale; fully justifying it as a symphony.

 Influence of Mussorgsky

 Shostakovich's orchestration of Modest Mussorgsky's Boris Godunov, Khovanshchina and Songs and Dances of Death had an important bearing on the Thirteenth Symphony, as well as on Shostakovich's late work.
 Shostakovich wrote the greater part of his vocal music after his immersion in Mussorgsky's work, and his method of writing for the voice in small intervals, with much tonal repetition and attention to natural declamation, can be said to have been taken directly from Mussorgsky.
-Shostakovich is reported to have affirmed the older composer's influence, stating that "[w]orking with Mussorgsky clarifies something important for me in my own work...
-Something from Khovanshchina was transferred to the Thirteenth Symphony."